Environmental Sustainability Strategy and Action Plan 2023/4

 Oxford was the first city in the UK to hold a Citizens Assembly on climate change (in 2019), and in February 2021 was one of the first UK City Councils to declare an aspiration to become Net Zero by 2040, ten years earlier than the UK Government’s stated 2050 Net Zero goal.

 Citizens Advice Oxford (CAO) is determined to play its part in making Oxford a more environmentally sustainable place for future generations.
-We are fully committed to reducing both our own environmental impact as well as to integrating education and messaging around climate change in our Research and Campaigns work.
+We are fully committed to reducing both our own environmental impact as well as to integrating education and supporting National Citizens Advice’s campaign through our energy advice projects and research and campaigns work.

 - This strategy addresses all the relevant aspects of the operation of CAO.